 Sam grins and looks up, shyly.
 He knows this routine.
 “God did.”

-Three months after Sam came home they learned he had cystic fibrosis.
+Three months after Sam came home with them the Warringtons learned he had cystic fibrosis.
 Treatments began soon after.
 Then at age two, life threw another curve ball: leukemia.
 An oncologist at Children’s told Pamela that Sam is the only leukemia and cystic fibrosis patient he has treated in his 30-year career.

 For parents of sick kids, security is fleeting.
 A rush of optimism over a good scan can wither with a late night fever.
-Doctors, especially ones delivering bad news, are easy to second-guess.
-So when parents find something they trust, they cling to it.
+Doctors, especially when they’re delivering bad news, are easy to second-guess.
+So when Pamela finds something she trusts, she said she clings to it.

-For Warrington and many other parents who spoke to Mississippi Today, Children’s Hospital had been a rock.
+For Warrington and many other parents who spoke to Mississippi Today, Children’s Hospital had been that rock.
 One phone call sent her reeling yet again.

 “I’m sitting there with 16 three-year-olds outside the door, (and I’m) screaming and crying in this little bathroom, trying to keep it together,” Warrington said.
 “Because I hadn’t known what it was about.
 I thought they were calling to verify his appointment.”

 A short time later, Warrington received another call and with it, a brief reprieve: Sam’s oncologist told her to come anyway.
 Children’s would cover Sam’s appointment the next day, gratis.